jordanleeevans/homelab-pub/README.md

 This project is a publicised version of my personal homelab setup.
 It **will not** work out of the box, and is largely intended as a starting point.
 The necessary files and/or variables have been redacted.
 It is up to the user to fill in the necessary information to get the project working.

 It uses traefik as a reverse proxy to route traffic to different services running on the server.
-The traefik container is configured to use cloudflare as a DNS provider and to automatically generate SSL certificates for the services running on the server.
-Cloudflare tunnels are used to pull the SSL certificates from cloudflare to the server without exposing the server to the internet.
+The traefik container offers a DNS challenge to automatically generate SSL certificates for the services.
+The services are deployed using docker-compose and are managed using ansible.
+The services are deployed to a single server running Ubuntu 20.04.

 | Service | Description |
 | --- | --- |